cosmos/ibc/spec/ics-002-client-semantics/README.md

 type ClientState = bytes
 ```

-Client types must also define a function to initialize a client state with a provided consensus state:
+Client types must also define a method to initialize a client state with a provided consensus state:

 ```typescript
 type initialize = (ConsensusState) => ClientState